 Paul's command to believing wives (and by extension, husbands) in 1 Corinthians 7: 10-11 is a reference to the groundless divorces typical in Greco-Roman culture.
-All that was necessary for divorce in Greco-Roman culture was for the man or woman to leave or to send the other away depending on who owned the house.
-Paul forbad this kind of groundless divorce among Christians, telling wives not to leave their husbands.
+All that was necessary for divorce in Greco-Roman culture was for the man or woman to leave or to send the other away depending on who owned the house.378 Paul forbad this kind of groundless divorce among Christians, telling wives not to leave their husbands.
 It is possible that Paul is addressing a particular wife on this occasion which may account for the fact that he does not mention husbands.
 In any case, Roman-style divorce by separation was off-limits for all Christians, men or women.
 However, knowing that many would divorce by this Roman method anyway, Paul instructs the Corinthian husbands and wives who sinfully divorce to remain unmarried or be reconciled to their former spouses.
-According to Jesus' own teaching anyone divorcing his or her spouse for insufficient reason and marrying another has committed adultery.
-Again, Paul's aim in the passage was not to present the terms of divorce, but the obligations of marriage which, if kept, would hopefully minimize divorce within the Christian
+According to Jesus' own teaching anyone divorcing his or her spouse for insufficient reason and marrying another has committed adultery.379 Again, Paul's aim in the passage was not to present the terms of divorce, but the obligations of marriage which, if kept, would hopefully minimize divorce within the Christian

-&lt;sup>372 Douglas K. Stuart, Exodus, pp. 482-483; emphasis his, words in brackets mine
+372 Douglas K. Stuart, Exodus, pp. 482-483; emphasis his, words in brackets mine

-&lt;sup>373 Instone-Brewer, DRB, pp. 193-194; including footnote which cites several sources in which 1 Cor.
+373 Instone-Brewer, DRB, pp. 193-194; including footnote which cites several sources in which 1 Cor.
 7 is connected with Ex.
 21.).

-&lt;sup>374 Instone-Brewer, DRB, chapter 5 for a full discussion)
+374 Instone-Brewer, DRB, chapter 5 for a full discussion)

-&lt;sup>375 Marital rape, however, was forbidden-Instone-Brewer, DRB, p.
+375 Marital rape, however, was forbidden-Instone-Brewer, DRB, p.
 107

-&lt;sup>376 Instone-Brewer, DRC, pp. 99-100
+376 Instone-Brewer, DRC, pp. 99-100

-&lt;sup>377 Instone-Brewer, DRB, p.
+377 Instone-Brewer, DRB, p.
 196

-&lt;sup>378 DRB, p.
+378 DRB, p.
 195

-&lt;sup>379 "not I, but the Lord", 1Cor.
+379 "not I, but the Lord", 1Cor.
 7: 10; cf. Matt.
 19: 3-12; 5: 31-32 church.
 Thus, his emphasis is on a healthy marriage, not the terms of divorce.
 But it does not follow that he did not recognize material and emotional neglect as grounds for divorce.
-Paul did not explicitly list adultery as grounds for divorce, either, but he would have recognized it as grounds from Jesus' teaching.
+Replicitly list adultery as grounds for divorce, either, but he would have recognized it as grounds from Jesus' teaching.
+Replicitly list adultery as grounds for divorce, either, but he would have recognized it as grounds from Jesus' teaching.